toxicsnek/tfm2-Rust-Forge/docs/FEATURES.md

 ### Below Equal HP Percent

 Checks whether the current target's HP percentage is at or below the configured threshold.

+### Is Enemy

+Checks whether the current target's team differs from the caster's team.
+Missing entities fail the condition.

+### Is Champion

+Checks whether the current target is a champion.

+### Is Tower

+Checks whether the current target is a tower.

 ### Is Crowd Controlled